The theology company logo

 We proceed by analogy with technological communication networks to recognize a layered structure in each node of the network which runs from the physical layer at the bottom to the user layer at the top.
 Tanenbaum.

-We have identified four distinct network protocols in the physical layer of the universe, gravitational, electromagnetic, strong and weak, each involving the exchange of different sets of particles.
+We have identified four distinct network protocols in the physical layer of the Universe, gravitational, electromagnetic, strong and weak, each involving the exchange of different sets of particles.

 Now the deepest mystery of quantum mechanics after the uncertainty principle is the so called '